MatthijsKamstra/haxephp/GLOSSARY.md

 It is a platform- and language-neutral interface that will allow programs and scripts to dynamically access and update the content, structure and style of documents.
 The document can be further processed and the results of that processing can be incorporated back into the presented page.

 # VanillaJS
-is a name to refer to using plain JavaScript without any additional libraries like jQuery.
+Is a name to refer to using plain JavaScript without any additional libraries like jQuery.
 People use it as a joke to remind other developers that many things can be done nowadays without the need for additional JavaScript libraries.

+# IDE
+An **integrated development environment** (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
+An IDE normally consists of a source code editor, build automation tools and a debugger.
+Most modern IDEs have intelligent code completion.

+# API
+API (application program interface) is a set of routines, protocols, and tools for building software applications.
+The API specifies how software components should interact and APIs are used when programming graphical user interface (GUI) components.
+A good API makes it easier to develop a program by providing all the building blocks.
+A programmer then puts the blocks together.